mlmeng/learning-library/oci-library/workshop-in-a-box/oci-fast-track/LAB1-Compartments/Introduction.md

 This lab will require the user to dowlonad and install :

 - PuTTY and PuTTY KeyGen (for Windows Users)
+- Mac and Linux users can use the native ssh utility in Terminal

 ## Putty ##